Dave-Stectech/LinkedIn-Public-Profile-Scraper/README.md

 Notes:
 - The scraper only digs the top result so if your POI is not the top result then a different LinkedIn username and URL will be pulled.
 Thus, the benefits of this scraper are to search for a group of people within a known organization.
 For example, if I wanted to get the LinkedIn URLs for everyone who worked at Uber, then I would get a csv file with columns: first name, last name, and position.
 Then I read the csv file and use the scraper to append the first name, last name, position, "uber, and "LinkedIn" - these last two being added based on my discretion
+- Average data accuracy through testing: 92% for names belonging to the same company/organization, 76% for randomly-amalgamated list of names (Thus this scraper is probably best used to identify trends rather than get 100% accurate data.
+For the latter, please see LinkedIn for talent solutions/recruiting products.)